Dr. Kaproth's Research Projects

 Recruitment:

-For Fall 2026, I may be looking for an *exceptional* MS graduate student to work on biology research related to oaks and/or prairie systems.
-Students must be *highly motivated* and have a strong interest in plant ecology (projects should include investigations in drought tolerance, ecophysiology, and systematics with a focus on GIS, statistics, analysis, and ecosystem health) using lab and field work.
-The student may work with a team of collaborators to look at systems across the Americas.
+For Spring 2027, the Kaproth Lab is looking for an *exceptional* MS graduate student to work on an ongoing USDA grant related to sugar maples (Acer saccharum).
+Applicants must be *highly motivated* and have a strong interest in plant ecology (projects should include investigations in plant health and ecophysiology with a focus on LI-COR IRGAs, remote sensing, microbiology, statistics, analysis, and forest sustainability) using field and lab work.
+The student will work with a team to assist in building a remote sensing model to predict maple syrup production and forest health.

-The research may be conducted at local field sites (e.g. in Minnesota) but may have fieldwork outside of the state.
-The academic portion of the degree will take place at Minnesota State University, Mankato.
-To conduct research, you may need to coordinate undergraduate student assistants, be able to drive, and/or work in adverse (hot) conditions.
+The research may be conducted at local field sites (e.g. in Minnesota), but will also have summers in the Upper Peninsula of Michigan.
+The academic portion of the degree will take place at Minnesota State University, Mankato. https://cset.mnsu.edu/departments/biological-sciences/graduate-programs/

 If interested in joining the lab for a MS DEGREE, please email me the following: